-- You should always shake hands when meeting someone, as well as when leaving: French handshakes are not as firm as in the United States.
-The French handshake is brief, and is accompanied by a short span of eye contact.
+- You should always shake hands when meeting someone and when leaving: French handshakes are not as firm as in the United States.
+The French handshake is brief, accompanied by a short span of eye contact.

 - Power lunches are accepted: Business can be conducted during any meal, but lunch is best.

 - Don’t drink hard liquor or smoke between courses: The French believe this permeates the taste buds, compromising the taste of the meal.
 It is, however very accepted to smoke after a meal.

 How to give a gift to business associates in France